AdaCore/spark2014/docs/lrm/source/mapping-spec.rst

 restricted to a variable which defines the lower or upper range of a for loop.

-|SPARK| has a more general scheme whereby the loop entry value of any
-variable can be denoted within any sort of loop using the '*Loop_Entry* attribute.
-However, its main use is not for showing that the value of a for loop variable has not changed as the |SPARK|
-tools are able to determine this automatically.
+SPARK 2014 has a more general scheme whereby the loop entry value of any variable can be denoted within any sort of loop using the '*Loop_Entry* attribute.
+However, its main use is not for showing that the value of a for loop variable has not changed as the SPARK 2014 tools are able to determine this automatically.
 Rather it is used instead of ~ in loops because the attribute 'Old is only permitted in postconditions (including Contract_Cases).